Icon_Top_Black

 • Conducting research and user analysis

-• Localizing and adapting the feature for Japanese users
+• Localizing and adapting the feature

-• Designing and iterating UI/UX solutions to improve usability
+• Designing and iterating UI/UX solutions

-• Holistic UX/UI design
+• Holistic design for my Rakuten sync feasibility

 Outcome